 The Mod.
-V1290A/N boards fit into both V430 VME 6U (JAUX dataway) and standard 6U VME crates.
-Refer to § 1.1 for details on the various versions.
+V1190 A/B boards fit into both V430 VME 6U (JAUX dataway) and standard 6U VME crates.
 The boards support live insertion/extraction into/from the crate, i.e. it is possible to insert or extract them from the crate without turning the crate off.